 Below is an overview of all the colormaps that are currently in CMasher (made with the

 In Fig. 1, one can see this wide range of color combinations that CMasher has to offer, as I wanted to make sure that CMasher has a colormap for everyone.
-Because of this, CMasher’s sequential colormaps range from single major color maps like amber; ember; flamingo; freeze; gothic; and jungle, to colormaps with high perceptual ranges like apple; chroma; heat; neon; and rainforest.
+Because of this, CMasher’s sequential colormaps range from single major color maps like amber; ember; flamingo; freeze; gothic; and jungle, to colormaps with high perceptual ranges like apple; chroma; torch; neon; and rainforest.
 The diverging colormaps in CMasher have a similar variety, but more importantly, several of them have a black center instead of a white center, like iceburn; redshift; watermelon; and wildfire.
 Black centered diverging colormaps are quite rare as most researchers are used to white centered ones, even though a black centered diverging colormap can be rather useful in certain cases, like plotting a radial velocity map (the further away from the common center, the higher the velocity in either direction, and thus the corresponding color should be brighter).

 How to install¶